krishnabalp/Ecommerce-Sales-Analysis/README.md

-# E-commerce Sales & Pricing Analysis
+📊 E-commerce Sales & Pricing Analysis

-This project demonstrates a simple end-to-end data analysis workflow using Python and Power BI on e-commerce transaction data.
+A complete end-to-end E-commerce data analysis project that uses Python and Power BI to transform raw sales transactions into meaningful business insights.

+🚀 Project Overview

+This project demonstrates how to:

+✔️ Clean and prepare e-commerce transaction data
+✔️ Explore key sales and pricing trends
+✔️ Build interactive visual dashboards using Power BI ✔️ Derive actionable business insights from raw data

+The goal is to turn transactional data into strategic intelligence that helps understand sales performance and pricing behaviour.

-## Dataset
+📦 Dataset

-The dataset contains order-level e-commerce data including:
+The dataset used in this project contains e-commerce sales records, including details such as:

-- Product category
+Product categories

-- Pricing and discount details
+Pricing and discount information

-- Payment method
+Payment methods

-- Purchase date
+Purchase dates

-## Tools Used
+Order values

+(Add dataset source link or file location here if available)

+🛠️ Tools & Technologies

+This analysis leverages:

-- Python (Pandas) for data cleaning and preparation
+Python (Pandas, NumPy, Matplotlib/Seaborn) for data processing

-- Power BI for KPI reporting and dashboarding
+Power BI for interactive dashboards and KPI reports

+These tools help in both analytical processing and compelling data visualization.

-## Key Analysis
+🔍 Key Analysis Modules
-- Total sales and total order volume
-- Category-wise sales distribution
-- Monthly sales trends
-- Average discount analysis

-## Outcome
-The project shows how raw transaction data can be cleaned, structured, and converted into meaningful business insights through dashboards.
+The project includes the following analyses:

+Total Sales & Order Volume Trends

+Category-wise Sales Distribution

+Monthly Sales Patterns

+Average Discount and Pricing Analysis

+Visual Reports in Power BI

+Each of these supports better business decisions by identifying performance patterns and highlighting areas for improvement.

+📊 Outcomes

+By transforming raw data into structured insights, this project:

+✅ Reveals how data cleaning improves insight accuracy ✅ Shows monthly and category sales trends
+✅ Highlights pricing and discount effects on revenue
+✅ Provides interactive dashboards for executive reporting

+These outcomes demonstrate the value of combining analytical scripting (Python) with business reporting tools (Power BI)